celiason/fantasy-football-chat/readme.md

 5. How often does the person with the most points win it all?

 ## Understanding league engagement

+Possible metrics that could be useful in understanding manager engagement are roster turnover (the xx) and the overall number of moves (or transactions) made by a player.

+## Bringing primate dominance hierarchies to fantasy football

 Here's a plot that shows overall "dominance" (a measure of how often someone beats other people, and the strength of the opponent in terms of number of wins they themselves have).
 Someone who wins a lot of games against winless teams would have a lower David's score than someone who wins a lot of games against teams that beat other teams a lot.